froala/wordpress-froala-wysiwyg/README.md

 <h2>Manual Instalation</h2>

-Clone or download the contents of this repo, make a new folder inside your WordPress instalation under plugins folder.
+Clone or download the contents of this repo, make a new folder inside your WordPress installation under plugins folder.
-Coppy the contentes that you previously downloaded to the new folder.
+Copy the contents that you previously downloaded to the new folder.

 The plugin will be available under plugins in your WordPress admin area.

 <h2>Instalation</h2>

-Enter your admin area of your WordPress instalation, go to plugins and cick add new.
-Search for Froala Wysiwyg Editor and follow the automated proccess.
+Enter your admin area of your WordPress installation, go to plugins and click add new.
+Search for Froala Wysiwyg Editor and follow the automated process.
 In most cases the "ftp://" credentials will be needed.
-This is default WordPress behaivour when installing new plugins.
+This is default WordPress behavior when installing new plugins.

 <h2>Integration</h2>

-Go to your plugins page inside the admin area of your WordPress instalation and activate the plugin.
+Go to your plugins page inside the admin area of your WordPress installation and activate the plugin.
 <br/><em>The plugin will replace the default editor</em>